Skip to Content

 2. Next, head to the ski-jumping center.
 You can take a gondola to the base of the tower, then an elevator to the top of the jump.
 From here you can see just how high the ski jump is and appreciate how much fortitude the sport requires.
 There’s also a nice view of the countryside.

-a girl tries out the medal podium at mt. hoevenberg in the adirondacks.
+A girl tries out the medal podium at mt.
+Hoevenberg in the adirondacks.

 3. Mount Hoevenberg is also the center for all the sliding sports: bobsled, skeleton and luge.
 Hope to catch some of the athletes are doing practice runs while you’re there.
 It’s amazing how loud and rumbling the sleds are on the ice and how fast they whiz past you.